Weltool W4 LEP flashlight review 560 LUMENS, 2.67Km

 Weltool includes a high capacity, 21700 battery.
 It looks like more and more manufacturers are doing this since that guarantees the highest performance of their flashlights.
 The Weltool battery has a product number: UB21-50.
 It’s a 5000mAh protected 21700 battery with a USB-C charge port.
 Not sure if you can charge USB C- USB C, but at least they included a normal USBA to USBC cable.

 The specs on the battery say: 5V 2.0A, I could only get 1.5A.
-I upgraded my USB charger to a 3A one recently, in order to read higher numbers, but I couldn’t get passed 1.5A on this battery.
+I upgraded my USB charger to a 3A one recently, in order to read higher numbers, but I couldn’t get past 1.5A on this battery.
 So I would say it charges at max 1.5A.
 This means that charging takes about 3+hours.

 During the charge, a little indicator LED is visible inside the positive side of the battery.
 There is a tiny hole with the indicator LED behind it.
-During the charge, it lits up red, and when finished it turns blue.
+During the charge, it lights up red, and when finished it turns blue.

 Since both, the tailcap and driver use springs, it also accepts flat top, unprotected batteries.